thetomtrow/docs/docs/learn/why-fluence.md

 ## Permissionless

 Similar to internet protocols such as HTTP, the Fluence protocol applies no limitations on who can join as providers and who can be a customer.
-There is no approval, KYC, or similar procedure to enter the compute marketplace or rent resources from the marketplace.
-There are no requirements for hardware performance, location, or ownership.
+But in practice, we expect compute providers to need to know who their customers are or, at a minimum, have them authenticated by a certificate authority.
+And customers will also have similar requirements for the hosts of their computation.
+The protocol imposes no requirements for hardware performance, location, or ownership, but customers will gravitate to the most reliable and performant offerings in trusted and known locations.

 ## Censorship resistance